pablobaxter/Frybits/docs/about.md

 My career started in tech, where I worked as IT support, however life led me to join the United States Air Force.
 There, I maintained C-130E/H aircraft, serving in Southwest Asia.

 After the military, I wanted to get my degree in Marine Biology, but life again led me to chase a Computer Science major after my first programming class.
 Since then, I've worked at a startup named [PathSense](https://pathsense.com/), which led to my next job at [Life360](https://www.life360.com/), before arriving at [Block](https://block.xyz/).
+I have since left Block and rejoined Life360, focusing on pet safety and introducing new features to the Life360 app.

 I love software development, backpacking, camping and "glamping" in my travel trailer, geocaching, and tinkering with all sorts of stuff (electronics, my travel trailer, my truck, etc).